-Sunshine Coast Council acknowledges the Kabi Kabi and Jinibara Peoples as the traditional owners and custodians of the Sunshine Coast, and wishes to pay respect to their elders past, present and emerging.
-Council acknowledges the important role Aboriginal and Torres Strait people play within the wider Sunshine Coast community, but also understands and acknowledges that the traditional owners of the Sunshine Coast have cultural, spiritual, social and economic connections and responsibilities to their traditional lands that are separate to those associated with the wider community.
-Where possible, Sunshine Coast Council works with the traditional owners of the Sunshine Coast to demonstrate their understanding of the connections, responsibilities and rights held by the Kabi Kabi and Jinibara Peoples.
+Sunshine Coast Council acknowledges the Kabi Kabi and Jinibara Peoples as the traditional custodians of the Sunshine Coast, and wishes to pay respect to their elders past, present and emerging.
+Council acknowledges the important role Aboriginal and Torres Strait people play within the wider Sunshine Coast community, but also understands and acknowledges that the traditional custodians of the Sunshine Coast have cultural, spiritual, social and economic connections and responsibilities to their traditional lands that are separate to those associated with the wider community.
+Where possible, Sunshine Coast Council works with the traditional custodians of the Sunshine Coast to demonstrate their understanding of the connections, responsibilities and rights held by the Kabi Kabi and Jinibara Peoples.

 The Jinibara People